 If str = "a" Then

 Internals.
-How does the .NET Framework implement the CStr function in Visual Basic .NET?
+How does the .NET Framework implement the CStr function?
 It is compiled CStr into the Conversions.ToString function.
 This eventually returns the correct String value.

 Summary.
-The CStr function in the Visual Basic .NET language provides a way to effectively convert value types into String types.
+The CStr function provides a way to effectively convert value types into String types.
 It is useful—you cannot call ToString on literals in the VB.NET environment.